 Are the amounts required to qualify ‘per person’?

-The income or savings/investment amounts quoted to qualify for residency are ‘per person’; however, spouses/common-law partners and minor children (under 18 years of age) can apply as dependents of the main applicant by adding 100x the daily minimum wage to the total needed for each dependent.
+The income or savings/investment amounts quoted to qualify for residency are ‘per person’; however, spouses and common-law partners and minor children (under 18 years of age) can apply as dependents of the main applicant by adding 100x the Daily Minimum Wage to the total needed for each dependent.
 (See also: next question about joint accounts.)

-• an additional 100x minimum daily wage (currently, about US$1,100) of monthly income or total savings/investment balance for each dependent; thus
+- an additional 100x Minimum Daily Wage (currently equivalent to about US$1,100) of monthly income or total savings/investment balance for each dependent; thus

-• in this example, you would need to demonstrate an additional ~US$2,200 of monthly income or savings balance.
+- in this example, you would need to demonstrate an additional ~US$2,200 of monthly income or total savings/investment balances.

 Applying for residency in Mexico as a couple